-In order to stay in front of existing and emerging threats, we need to actively monitor our information assets.
+In order to stay in front of existing and emerging threats, we must actively monitor our information assets.
 These include networks, webshares, websites, student information, e-mail and many other pieces of information that are important to A&M and its partners.

 But monitoring is only one facet of an information security program.
 We have to make sure that we’re staying on top of all threats, including those inside and to be ready if an incident occurs.
 The model we use in thinking through an information security model includes these parts:

-Aside from Stealthwatch, we also make use of a number of other tools and techniques to keep our membership safe: we use data leakage prevention (DLP) tools, we regularly scan for vulnerabilities on our networks and we filter incoming messages to ensure we blunt phishing attacks on the people who make up our membership.
+Aside from Stealthwatch and Vectra, we also make use of a number of other tools and techniques to keep our membership safe: we use data leakage prevention (DLP) tools, we regularly scan for vulnerabilities on our networks and we filter incoming messages to ensure we blunt phishing attacks on the people who make up our membership.